-The Vanderpump Dog Rescue Center, which opened in March 2017, is a non-profit organization that serves as a rescue and adoption facility for neglected, abused and/or mistreated dogs and puppies.
+The Vanderpump Dog Rescue Center is a non-profit organization that serves as a rescue and an adoption facility for neglected, abused or mistreated dogs and puppies.

-The center is one of many animal shelters nationwide who are teaming up with NBC and Telemundo for the fourth annual Clear the Shelters event on August 18.
-The pet adoption initiative is focused on find loving homes for pets in need.
+The center is one of hundreds nationwide teaming up with NBC and Telemundo stations across the country for the fourth annual Clear the Shelters event on August 18.
+The pet adoption initiative helps pets in need find loving homes.

-"They will enhance your life, they will enrich your life and they will hopefully get all the love they deserve," said Vanderpump.
+"Don't buy, don't shop, but adopt," said Vanderpump, adding that these dogs will "enhance your life, they will enrich your life and they will hopefully get all the love they deserve."

 "I'm not making any profit.
 It's all going to the dogs.
-My life has actually gone to the dogs," Todd jokingly said.
+My life has actually gone to the dogs," Todd quipped.

-The foundation's goal is to save four-legged lives and make a positive impact on global legislation, education and treatment of animals — for dogs worldwide.
+The foundation aims to save four-legged lives by making "a positive impact on global legislation, education and treatment of animals," according to its website.

 "What is celebrity … if you can't put it to good use?
 What is the point of being a celebrity?
 Todd said.